Woweeza/Linus_BlueStampPortfolio/index.md

 - 1 Switch: Turn the battery on and off in the car
 - Screws, Nuts, Fasteners, and Spacers: Hold the car together
 - Velcro and Hot Glue: Hold the battery, motor driver, and arm to the chassis
-- 1 L298N Motor Driver: Contorl the motors
+- 1 L298N Motor Driver: Control the motors

 ## Challenges Faced